ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 If the syntax of the input WKT or EWKT is not valid, it outputs an error.

-It can specify the created object’s SRID.
-In case it is not specified, if the input was WKT the SRID of the object will be 0 or if the input was EWKT, it will be the same as EWKT’S SRID.
+It can specify the SRID of the created object.
+In case it is not specified, if the input was WKT the SRID of the object will be 0 and if the input was EWKT it will be the same as the SRID of EWKT.

 ##### Return Type